chewhx/chewhx/README.md

 # Bonjour 👋

-I was an accountancy graduate, arts manager, then I ~~self-taught~~ learnt programming.
-So here I am, trying to use code to make the world a better place to live in.
+So here I am, leave the world a better place than I found it.
 Block by block.
 Commit by commit.

 **Languages and Tools:**